How to introduce yourself during an interview

 - Do you have any questions for me?

-- Is there anything we haven’t talked about that I should know about you?
+- Is there anything we haven’t talked about that we should?

-- Does this position line up with what you expected from the job posting?
+- Does this role line up with your expectations?

 - Do you feel qualified for this role?
 If not, what do you need to get there?